Skip to main content

 Creation

-You can create relationships from contexts such as:
+You can create relationships in several contexts within the platform:

 Attributes